Proj221/DemoVer1_Huawei/README.md

 + add a button to end conversation sessions
 + add a new check in Character CPP file.
 If player in conversation, moveToCursor will be disabled.

+## Ep21_Resolve keyboard control and mouse control conflicts
++ add a check in playercontroller when moveToCursor
++ add bIsKeyboardControl
++ set bIsKeyboardControl to TRUE if any keyboard input is set.